Current Post Doctoral Students:

 Former Undergraduate Students:

-- Kevin Bird– PhD Student at University of Missouri
+- Kevin Bird– PhD Student at Michigan State University

 - Wade Dismukes– PhD Student at Iowa State University

 - Michelle Tang– PhD Student at University of California, Davis

 - Sarah Unruh– PhD Student at University of Missouri

 - Nate Ellis– Post Doctoral Student at Donald Danforth Plant Science Center

 - Jill LeRoy– DuPont Pioneer